lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

         die();
     }
 ````
-Let's query the table of that database (we can guess it's a postgresql database) using built-in database table:
+Let's query the table of that database (we can guess it's a PostgreSQL database from the user) using a built-in database table:

 ![Server Side Request Forgery 102](/will-hack-for-coffee/assets/images/nsec2022/ssrf102.png)

-Then I used that parameters to get the flag:
+Then I used that parameter to get the flag:
 ````
 user=postgres&password=Let%26me%3Din&query=SELECT * from flag.flag_25bb3839f80731bb
 ````

 The last flag was simply /flag.txt last year so I lucked out getting it.
 This year it was fixed so I had to use remote command injection (reverse shell would have been even [better](https://erichogue.ca/2022/05/NorthSec/HackademyForgery#forgery-103---obtain-hrce-hackademy-recognized-certified-expert)!).
-It's well [explained](https://medium.com/greenwolf-security/authenticated-arbitrary-command-execution-on-postgresql-9-3-latest-cd18945914d5) here and it work well even if the syntax is kinda weird (make sure to diable this on your production server!):
+It's well [explained](https://medium.com/greenwolf-security/authenticated-arbitrary-command-execution-on-postgresql-9-3-latest-cd18945914d5) here and it work well even if the syntax is kinda weird (make sure to disable this on your production server!):
-(insert postgresql-rce)

 ![Postgresql remote command execution](/will-hack-for-coffee/assets/images/nsec2022/postgresql-rce.png)

 But instead of logging in the database you use the query to create the table, copy your command and execute them.
-Looking at the root folder you will see a file indicated as file that you can read to obtain the flag.
+Looking at the root folder I listed the flag and read it.
 Congratulation and enjoy your newly acquired Hackademy Certified Ethical Hacker!